Kakinada Kaja: History

 Kakinada Kaja originated in 1891 when Chittipeddi Kotaiah established a sweet shop in Kakinada specializing in this dessert.
 The shop, now operating as Kotaiah Sweets, has expanded its presence with branches in Kakinada and Rajahmundry.

 The name Gottam Kaja derives from its hollow cylindrical shape, resembling a "cylinder" (gottam in Telugu).
 Made with maida and ghee, the dough is deep-fried and soaked in sugar syrup, resulting in a sweet with a crisp exterior and syrup-filled interior.

 A related variant, Madatha Kaja or Tapeswaram Kaja, features layered sheets that retain sugar syrup in a diamond shape.
 Originating from Tapeswaram, a village near Kakinada, this variant has a distinct texture and slightly drier version compared to Gottam Kaja.
 Unlike the Gottam Kaja, this version holds the sugar syrup in its layers rather than inside it.
 Although Madatha Kaja is slightly different from Tapeswaram Kaja—with the former being drier—it is often conflated with the latter.

 Preparation and variants

 The main ingredients in Kakinada Kaja include maida (refined flour), sugar, and edible oils.
-The dough is prepared with a blend of flour, khoya (milk solids), and oil, shaped into desired forms, and deep-fried until golden.
+The pastry dough is prepared with a blend of flour, khoya (milk solids), and oil, shaped into desired forms, and deep-fried until golden.
 The fried pastries are then soaked in sugar syrup, giving them a unique texture and flavor.

 There are two primary variants of Kakinada Kaja: